jeremy23newman/cybersecurity_home_lab/README.md

 ## Table of Contents

-### 1 Introduction to Linux Terminal Commands and Basic Security
+### 1.Introduction to Linux Terminal Commands and Basic Security